Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/README.md

 1. `batch`: Migrates all specified source databases and tables between `start_time` and `end_time`

-2. `live_replication`: Runs the migration as a continuous process (or optionally until specified `cutoff_time`).
-The first batch migrates all source data from `backfill_start_time` to time of execution, and sleeps for `batch_sleep_min` minutes before submitting the next batch.
+2. `live_replication`: Runs the migration as a continuous process with optional hard stop at `cutoff_time`.
     - `batch_sleep_min`: Number of minutes to sleep between batches.
     - `backfill_start_time`: The start datetime of the first batch.
-    - `backfill_min_overlap`: The number of minutes to subtract from a given batch's start time to ensure late-arriving data can be captured if expected.
+    - `backfill_min_overlap`: Minutes to subtract from each batch's start time to capture late-arriving data.
+    - `cutoff_time`: End datetime of the final batch.

+- Migrate all records from all databases between `2020-01-01 00:00:00` and `2021-01-01 00:00:00`
+    ```
+    mode: batch
+    batch:
+      start_time: "2020-01-01 00:00:00"
+      end_time:   "2021-01-01 00:00:00"
+    source:
+      all_databases: true
+    ```

 - Live replication every ~30 minutes with 1 minute backfill overlap
     ```